psychospace/psychospace.info/✼ Lore/Technology/Ambrotype.md

 An **ambrotype** is a general term used throughout the [[The Heavens|Heavens]] for a photograph on glass, metal, or paper.

-The term was first and is primarily used to describe photographs created by soaking a pane of glass in an alchemical solution prior to exposing it to light.
+The term was first and is primarily used to describe photographs created by soaking a pane of glass in an [[Alchemy|alchemical]] solution prior to exposing it to light.
 The process of creation is an emerging and continually improving technology.
 An **ambrotypist** is a popular term for a photographer.

 [[Magic|Magically]], an ambrotype leverages [[Vitality energy|positive energy]] and [[Light (property)|Light]]'s relation to the elements of [[Time|time]], to create an "[[immortal]] impression" (hence the name).